Aadithya2201/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Jupyter notebook

-## Algorithm
+## Algorithm:
+step1:start
-1. Import the standard Libraries.
+<br>step-2:Import the standard Libraries.
-2. Set variables for assigning dataset values.
+<br>step-3:Set variables for assigning dataset values.
-3. Import linear regression from sklearn.
+<br>step-4:Import linear regression from sklearn.
-4. Assign the points for representing in the graph.
+<br>step-5:Assign the points for representing in the graph.
-5. Predict the regression for marks by using the representation of the graph.
+<br>step-6:Predict the regression for marks by using the representation of the graph.
+<br>step-7:stop
 ## Program:
 ```
-/*
-Program to implement the simple linear regression model for predicting the marks scored.
+Program to implement the simple linear regression model
-Developed by:Aadithya.R
+for predicting the marks scored.
+Developed by: VIKAASH K S
-RegisterNumber:  212223240001
+RegisterNumber: 212223240179
-*/
 import pandas as pd
 import numpy as np
 import matplotlib.pyplot as plt